Australian singles chart:

 You’re So Vain entered the Kent charts on 8 January 1973 and was a #1 hit.
 The song was #2 on the Top 100 of 1973.

-The song was on No Secrets which entered the Kent album charts on 19 February 1973.
+The song is on No Secrets which entered the Kent album charts on 19 February 1973.
 The album reached #1 on 19 March 1973 and remained on top for 6 weeks.

 The song is a critical profile of a self-absorbed lover about whom Simon asserts “You’re so vain, you probably think this song is about you.”
 The title subject’s identity has long been a matter of speculation, with Simon stating that the song refers to three men, only one of whom she has named publicly, actor Warren Beatty.